 - As preparation for surgical interventions involving the GI tract.

-There are several types of tube feedings that can be prescribed for patients such as nasogastric, nasojejunal, gastrostomy tubes (i.e., PEG tubes and RIG tubes), and jejunostomy tubes.
-The type of tubes used for a patient is determined based on several factors and the length of time they are to be used as access sites for feeding.
+Several types of tube feedings can be prescribed for patients, such as nasogastric, nasojejunal, gastrostomy tubes (i.e., PEG tubes and RIG tubes), and jejunostomy tubes.
+The type of tubes used for a patient is determined based on several factors and the length of time they are used as access sites for feeding.
 The table below summarizes this:

 |Type of Tube Feeding||Location||Purpose||Duration of Use|